gammasoft71/Examples_Qt/README.md

 [Widget](Qt.Widgets/CommonControls/ToggleButton) shows how to create a widget with QWidget.

+## Custom Controls

+[Line](Qt.Widgets/CustomControls/Line) shows how to create a custom widget line with QFrame.

 ## Containers

 [Frame](Qt.Widgets/Containers/Frame) shows how to create a frame with QFrame.